GaelVaroquaux/smithy/docs/index.rst

 When a task definition file is loaded by smithy, the commonly used functions are automatically inserted into the global scope.
 This means that you are not required to explicitly import anything from smithy for basic operation.
 This is the complete list of symbols that are available:

 * __file__ - The filename that is being executed.
+* aspath - Convert to an instance of path.
+* path - The famous path.py class
 * FileList - The FileList class for dealing with lists of file names.
 * require - Loading other task files.
+* desc - Specify a description for a task.
 * task - Our friendly task function.
 * rule - Define a rule to create implicit tasks for unmet dependencies
 * build - Define a task that creates a file.